Giovanni Muscedere: Bandidos national president

 In July 2004, Muscedere toured western Canada and opened a new Bandido chapter in Winnipeg, whose members were only probationary members.
 During the same visit, Muscedere persuaded the Rebels of Edmonton to join the Bandidos.
-On 24 July 2004, Muscedere sent out an email to all Canadian Bandidos announcing that his girlfriend Nina Lee was about to give birth, and his expansion into western Canada had finally worked.
+On 24 July 2004, Muscedere sent out an email to all Canadian Bandidos announcing that his girlfriend Nina Lee was about to give birth, and his expansion into Western Canada had finally worked.
 In August 2004, after being released from prison following his conviction on gun and drug charges, Kellestine become the sargento de armas of the Canadian Bandidos, and was displeased at the way his former protegee Muscedere now overshadowed him.
 Edwards wrote that outlaw biker clubs claim that they are all about freedom, but in reality outlaw biker clubs are rigid, rule-bound organizations run in a quasi-militaristic fashion with a strict hierarchy and rules governing every aspect of the members' existence.
 Within that context, making Kellestine the sergeant-at-arms responsible to president Muscedere, a man whom Kellestine had given orders to when he was the Annihilators' president, was the source of great resentment to him.
 One of Muscedere's neighbors in Chatham remarked to Edwards that "the puppet has cut his strings".
-During the Taste of the Danforth festival in Toronto in August 2004, Atkinson met Kriarakis to tell him he was planning on leaving the Bandidos, saying that Muscedere had lost contact with reality, being short-sighted and ill-tempered; Kellestine was dangerous, and another club member, Michael Sandham, seemed like a shady character.
+During the Taste of the Danforth festival in Toronto in August 2004, Atkinson met Kriarakis to tell him he was planning on leaving the Bandidos, saying that Muscedere had lost contact with reality, being short-sighted and ill-tempered; Kellestine was dangerous, and another club member, Michael "Taz" Sandham, seemed like a shady character.
 Atkinson wanted Kriarakis to follow him into the Outlaws, and when the latter refused, Atkinson remarked: "These guys are going to get you killed one day".

 In October 2004, Atkinson, the Bandido secretary who was well regarded by the club's "mother chapter" in Houston, resigned from the Bandidos to join the Outlaws.
 When Atkinson arrived at Kellestine's farm to hand in his Bandido patch, Muscedere and Kellestine beat him bloody with the latter ramming a handgun into his mouth and threatened to kill him if ever saw him again.
 In November 2004, Lenti quit the Bandidos, saying that Muscedere was addicted to cocaine and Kellestine was insane, and he was tired of dealing with both of them.
 Unlike Atkinson, Lenti was not beaten as he had a fearsome reputation as a fighter who was known for his habit of gouging out the eyes of his enemies.
 Lenti was a living legend within Ontario outlaw biker circles and his resignation was a great blow to the already waning prestige of the club.
 In October 2004, the new Bandido chapter in Edmonton defected in its entirety over to the Hells Angels with not a single member choosing to stay with the Bandidos.
 The way in which the Edmonton Bandidos had used their membership as a mere bargaining ploy to enter the Hells Angels greatly hurt Muscedere's ego as he learned that all of them had really wanted to join the Hells Angels.